Cricket

 Your Home of Sport, In your Hand

-Stokes and fast bowler Gus Atkinson attended a London nightclub after England’s first Test win over New Zealand at Lord’s, where an incident is said to have occurred between the duo and a Saracens rugby player.
+Stokes and Atkinson were out after England’s first Test win over New Zealand at Lord’s, where an incident is said to have occurred between the duo and a Saracens rugby player.

-Both Stokes and Atkinson are now under investigation by the ECB after breaking team protocols, which have included measures like curfews after Harry Brook was involved in an incident in New Zealand last year.
+Both Stokes and Atkinson have now seemingly been punished by ECB after breaking team protocols, which have included measures like curfews after Harry Brook was involved in an incident in New Zealand last year.

 According to the Daily Mail, an ‘altercation’ occurred with the rugby player, which was not instigated by the cricketers.
 The Telegraph added that an ECB security guard was left requiring stitches, while Stokes and Atkinson were not injured.